Sam44323/express-graphql-bookapp-backend/Readme.md

 - Add new books.
 - Query all the books
-- Get all the matched books from that very author
+- Get all the matched books from a particular author

 ---